hbctraining/Intro-to-R-online-Catalyst/lessons/6B_Segment_6_Video_B.md

 ## The `match` function

-Now that we know how to reorder using indices, we can use the `match()` function to match the values in two vectors.
-We'll be using it to evaluate which samples are present in both our counts and metadata dataframes, and then to re-order the columns in the counts matrix to match the row names in the metadata matrix.
+Now that we know how to reorder using indices, let's try to use it to reorder the contents of one vector to match the contents of another.
+Let's create vectors `first` and `second`.

-`match()` takes at least 2 arguments:

-1. a vector of values in the order you want
-2. a vector of values to be reordered

-The function returns the position of the matches (indices) with respect to the second vector, which can be used to re-order it so that it matches the order in the first vector.
-Let's create vectors `first` and `second` to demonstrate how it works:

 ```r
 first <- c("A","B","C","D","E")